-To protect your money from BullionVault's failure your un-invested money is held at Lloyds TSB bank in a segregated and pooled trust account designated 'CLIENT'.
+To protect your money from BullionVault's failure your un-invested money is held at Lloyds Bank or Wells Fargo in a segregated and pooled trust account designated 'CLIENT'.
 Under English law a bank may not consider the money in a trust account designated 'CLIENT' to be offset against debts which BullionVault might incur in running its business.

 You can view copies of our bank account trust deeds here.

-To make this arrangement still safer BullionVault uses two completely separate UK banks.
-All client money is held at Lloyds TSB.
+To make this arrangement still safer BullionVault uses three completely separate banks.
+All client money is held at Lloyds Bank (UK) or Wells Fargo (US).
 BullionVault's trading commissions accumulate there too, and are periodically paid into our Barclays Bank account, from which we then pay our operational costs.

 Every transfer of money to the Barclays account is verified by the next day's published DAILY AUDIT of the BullionVault Client Account, publicly proving that we never allow your money to fund our business.

-The BullionVault Client account is potentially exposed to the failure of Lloyds TSB Bank itself.
+The BullionVault Client accounts are potentially exposed to the failures of Lloyds Bank or Wells Fargo.

-Part of the largest of all UK banks, Lloyds TSB Bank is currently 43% owned by the UK government, after it acquired HBOS to become the Lloyds Banking Group in Dec.
+Lloyds Bank is one of the largest of all UK banks, currently part-owned by the UK government after it acquired HBOS to become the Lloyds Banking Group in Dec.
 2008.
-Measuring bank reliability is the business of the credit rating agencies like Moody's, and their analysis now puts the Lloyds TSB division (where BullionVault keeps its client account) at A1.
-That's on a par with most of the world's better-known banks, and ahead of many leading names.
+Measuring bank reliability is the business of the credit rating agencies like Moody's, and their analysis now puts the Lloyds Bank division (where BullionVault keeps its client account) at Aa3, indicating that it is subject to low credit risk and has a good capacity to meet its financial commitments.

-All BullionVault client money is held at call and can be returned to validated users by the end of the business day following the request.
+All BullionVault client money is available at short notice and can typically be returned to validated users by the end of the business day following the request.
 But as with any bank deposit, cash in the client account is potentially exposed to a bank failure.
-Owning gold, in contrast, gets you off risk – which is one reason we're in the business of providing physical gold bullion ownership to private individuals.
+Owning bullion, in contrast, gets you off risk – which is one reason we're in the business of providing physical bullion ownership to private individuals.

 While it is in a BullionVault client account at the bank your money - like all money held in bank accounts - is subjected to a risk of the bank's own insolvency - but not BullionVault's.

-But BullionVault gold is yours outright, so there is no credit exposure either to Lloyds TSB, or to the vault operators, or to BullionVault.
-All three could fail, and all your gold would still be yours and would be returned to you in full by a liquidator.
-This is the essence of direct physical ownership of gold held through BullionVault's custody arrangement.
+But BullionVault gold, silver, platinum and palladium is yours outright, so there is no credit exposure either to the bank, or to the vault operators, or to BullionVault.
+All three could fail, and all your bullion would still be yours and would be returned to you in full by a liquidator.
+This is the essence of direct physical ownership of bullion held through BullionVault's custody arrangement.